North Carolina-class battleship: Final

 At least 35 different final designs were proposed.
 All numbered with Roman numerals ("I" through "XVI-D"), the first five were completed on 15 November 1935.
 They were the first to employ so-called "paper" weight reductions: not counting certain weights towards the ship's 35,000 long ton treaty limit that were not specifically part of the definition of standard displacement.
 In this case, even though there was designed storage room for 100 shells per main battery gun and an extra 100 rounds, the weight of the rounds did not figure toward the treaty-mandated limit.

 These final designs varied greatly in everything but their standard displacements and speeds.
 Just one was over the treaty displacement limit; every other design called for 35,000 long tons.
 Only five planned for a top speed of under 27 kn; of those, only one was lower than 26.5 kn: "VII", with 22 kn.
 "VII" returned to a lower speed to obtain more firepower (twelve 14-inch guns in triple turrets) and protection; as such, the design called for only 50000 shp and a length of only 640 ft.
 Most other plans called for 710 ft or 725 ft, although a few had lengths between 660 ft and 690 ft.
 Several different gun mountings were examined, including eight, nine, ten, eleven, and twelve 14-inch guns; eight 14-inch guns in two quadruple turrets, and even one design with two quadruple 16-inch guns.

 One specific design, "XVI," was a 27 kn, 714 ft ship with twelve 14-inch guns, a 11.2 in belt, and a deck 5.1 to 5.6 in thick.
 Produced on 20 August 1936, the Bureau of Ordnance found many problems in it.
-For example, model tests showed that at high speeds, waves generated by the hull would leave certain lower parts of the ship uncovered by water or adequate armor, including around the explosive magazines, and the Bureau believed that hits around this part of the hull were easily possibly when fighting at ranges between 20000 and 30000 yd.
+For example, model tests showed that at high speeds, waves generated by the hull would leave certain lower parts of the ship uncovered by water or adequate armor, including around the explosive magazines, and the Bureau believed that hits around this part of the hull were easily possible when fighting at ranges between 20000 and 30000 yd.
 Other problems included the design's defense against aircraft-dropped bombs, as the Bureau thought the formula used to calculate its effectiveness was not realistic, and the tapering of a fore bulkhead below the waterline could worsen underwater shell hits because the mostly unarmored bow could easily be penetrated.
 The proposed solutions for these issues were all impractical: added patches of armor around the magazines could neutralize the effectiveness of the ship's torpedo-defense system, and deepening the belt near the bow and stern would put the ships over the 35,000 long ton limit.
 The General Board detested this design, saying it was "not ... a true battleship" due to its speed and armor problems.